MY THINKING & PRACTICE AROUND DESIGNING AND IMPLEMENTING POWERFUL INFLUENCING AND COMPETITIVE STRATEGIES

 OF SPIN DOCTORS AND MARKETERS

-Joseph Turow summarizes how marketers (political party and corporate advisers and tacticians) are using new technologies to make it "harder than ever for audiences to escape, and resist, their advances."
+Way back in 2006 political party, corporate advisers, tacticians, marketers and traducers began using technologies to to make it "harder than ever for audiences to escape, and resist, their advances."

 One practice, "seeding," blends "publicity, product placement, and public relations."
 Seeding can involve hiring actors for "clandestine campaigns that 'may consist of seeding chat rooms, blogs and forums with paid-for messages,'" as one marketer explained.
 A Weber Shandwick executive described the goal as to "enlist, equip and harness the power of trusted, informed and credible messengers."
 Another tool, "behavioral targeting," allows marketers to customize online ads, depending on Web pages visited and searches performed.